wxcctechsummit/holcct2107/labslive/lab5.md

 - The Agent should get the call, and be able to view the transcript on the agent desktop.

-## Video: BONUS Content - How the CiscoLive Test Bot is Configured on CCAI
+## Video: BONUS Content - How the Bot is Configured on CCAI (DialogFlow)

 > The following video outlines the process on how to create the CCAI Bot on Google dialog flow.
 This is purely for informational purposes only since a Cisco Billing account is used in the lab.